mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 #### Twitter rotation

-Product Managers rotate responsibility weekly for answering product question escalations on Twitter.
-Twitter is monitored by the marketing team, and they will @mention the PM on rotation in the Twitter channel when they need to escalate a question.
+Product Managers are mentioned to assist in answering product question escalations on Twitter.
+Twitter is monitored by the marketing team, and they will @mention the PM team in the Twitter channel when they need to escalate a question.
+PMs should respond to questions in their area of ownership.

-The PM on rotation can be found in the header of the [Mattermost Twitter channel](https://community.mattermost.com/core/channels/twitter).
-The rotation switches on Monday and is scheduled alphabetically by first name.
-The PM on rotation will be mentioned on the first day of their rotation.

 ### Organizational improvements